RackHD/docs/docs/glossary.rst

-Desktop hardware (like the PC under your desk, or your laptop) and some of the early OCP servers don't include BMC's to keep down the cost of those devices - and remote power control isn't as nessecary.
+Desktop hardware (like the PC under your desk, or your laptop) and some of the early OCP servers don't include BMC's to keep down the cost of those devices - and remote power control isn't as necessary.

 Note: Intel has recently been releasing desktops and client systems with a roughly equivalent management tooling called AMT (Active Management Technology)